-Explanation: The DD statement for the data sets indicated in IEV980-IEV983 have not been included in the job control language for the assembly job step or it is invalid.
+Explanation: The DD statements for the data sets indicated in IEV980-IEV983 have not been included in the job control language for the assembly job step or are invalid.

 Assembler Action: The assembly is not done because the assembler does not have the required data sets.
 This message appears alone, without any other abnormal termination dump information.